East Central Illinois Master Naturalist

 Audubon Society

 The Champaign County Audubon Society (CCAS) includes more than 500 members.
-Their emphasis mirrors that of the national society which includes conservation of all natural resources.
+Their emphasis mirrors the national society's, including conserving all natural resources.

 Located in Vermillion County, the Middlefork Audubon Society was formed in 1995 as a chapter of the Illinois Audubon Society.
 Several Middlefork Chapter members volunteer at events in our county parks and preserves.